eclipse/upm/docs/building.md

 ~~~~~~~~~~~~~
 -BUILDDOC=ON
 ~~~~~~~~~~~~~

+If you intend to turn on all the options and build everything at once (C++, Node, Python and Documentation) you will have to edit the src/doxy2swig.py file and change the line endings from Windows style to Linux format.
+This has to be repeated every time to sync with the master branch since our Github repository stores files using CR LF line breaks.

 You can also generate the include and lib directories containing all the sensor headers and library files respectively with *make install*.
 Further, you may choose to generate these only for a specific sensor you modified, and this can